 Days after the city filed for bankruptcy protection, a mysterious — and HUGE — can of Crisco appeared in front of Robert Graham’s bronze statue of Joe Louis’ fist along Jefferson Avenue.
 The inference was pretty obvious.
 The artist behind the gag wasn’t — at first anyway.

 “I don't know what you think of when you see a fist, but I think of things that make me think of Crisco,” says Jerry Vile, Detroit’s venerable provocateur and founder of the annual Dirty Show, one of the nation's largest exhibitions of erotic art.
 “There is a history of Crisco — and that blue, I love that blue.
 It happened to be the right time.”

 When asked what gave him the idea for the installation, Vile offers up: “I pretty much pulled it out of my ass.”

 If New York has Al Goldstein, irrepressible former publisher of Screw, then Detroit’s equivalent is undoubtedly Vile.
 While not nearly as much of an asshole as Goldstein, Vile is every bit as funny.

 As publisher of the now-defunct Orbit, an alt-monthly even more irreverent than this rag, Vile was lauded for publishing a magazine that poked fun at near-everything and everyone.
-The pinnacle of Orbit’s exposure was most likely when director Quentin Trentino sported an Orby T-shirt in his sleeper hit Pulp Fiction.
-(Click here to see the scene on YouTube.)
+The pinnacle of Orbit’s exposure was most likely when director Quentin Tarantino sported an Orby tee in his sleeper hit Pulp Fiction.
 Before Orbit, there was the punk fanzine White Noise and Fun Magazine.

 Subscribe now to get the latest news delivered right to your inbox.